For more information contact:

 - Approving the Travel Charge Card Application.

-- Reviewing, approving, and submitting completed TEVs in a timely manner.
-See BPPM 95.20.
+- Reviewing, approving, and submitting completed Expense Reports in Workday in a timely manner.
+See BPPM 95.20 and the Workday Create Expense Report reference guide.

 - Assisting the University Travel Charge Card Administrator to ensure compliance with travel charge card policies.